grafana/grafana/docs/sources/features/datasources/loki.md

 {{< docs-imagebox img="/img/docs/v65/loki_derived_fields.png" class="docs-image--no-shadow" caption="Screenshot of the derived fields configuration" >}}
 Each derived field consists of:
 - **Name:** Shown in the log details as a label.
-- Regex: regex pattern that will be run on the log message and should capture some part of it to be used as the value of the new field.
-Can only contain single capture group.
+- **Regex:** A Regex pattern that runs on the log message and captures part of it to as the value of the new field.
+Can only contain capture a single group.
 - URL: a url template that will be used to construct a link next to the field value in log details.
 Use special `${__value.raw}` to insert the value of the field.

 You can also use a debug section to see what does your fields extract and how the URL is interpolated.
 Click on Show example log message button to show text area where you can write or copy paste a log message.